What is Rallycross?

-- Each event is made up of Free Practice sessions, a SuperPole shootout for World RX and Qualifying Practice for RX2e, up to four rounds of Heat races, a Progression round, knock-out Semi-Finals and the all-important Final
+- Each event is made up of Practice sessions, a SuperPole shootout for World RX and Qualifying Practice for RX2e, up to four rounds of Heat races, two knockout Semi-Finals and the all-important Final

-- The SuperPole shootout – in which all competitors complete a single timed lap from a standing start – and Qualifying Practice, which takes the form of a four-lap run for each car, determine grid positions for Heat One in World RX; in RX2e, Euro RX1 and Euro RX3, starting positions are decided by a random draw carried out in advance of the first Heat
+- SuperPole – in which all competitors complete a single timed lap from a standing start – and Qualifying Practice, which takes the form of a four-lap run for each car, determine grid positions for Heat One in World RX and RX2e respectively; in Euro RX1 and Euro RX3, starting positions are decided by a random draw carried out in advance of the first Heat

-- Single-header events comprise three Heats, reduced to two for double-headers
+- Single-header events comprise four Heats, reduced to three for double-headers

 - Each Heat features a number of races (depending on total number of entries), comprising a maximum of five cars in each race, starting line-abreast and contested over five laps

-- Finishing positions in Heat races determine the starting positions for the following Heat, in which the fastest drivers are grouped together, then the next-fastest and so on
+- Finishing times in Heat races determine the starting positions for the following Heat, in which the fastest drivers are grouped together, then the next-fastest and so on

-- The Classification at the end of each Heat is established by total race time (so for example, a driver who places fourth in race one with a finishing time of 3m00s will rank higher than a driver who finishes first in race two with a slower time of 3m05s); this encourages drivers to go as fast as possible even if they have a big lead.
+- The Classification at the end of each Heat is established by total race time (so for example, a driver who places 4th in race one with a finishing time of 3m00s will rank higher than a driver who finishes 1st in race two with a slower time of 3m05s); this encourages drivers to go as fast as possible even if they have a big lead.
 The fastest driver in the Classification scores 50 points, second-fastest 45 points and so on.
-These points count towards the intermediate Ranking at the end of all the Heats, but not towards the championship
+These points count towards the intermediate Ranking at the end of all the Heats

 - All points scored in every round of the season count towards a competitor’s overall score